Make It Happen Hypnotherapy

 How CBT-I Works to Treat Insomnia?

-• Recognizing and challenging negative thoughts and beliefs about sleep.
+• You recognize negative thoughts and myths about sleep.

-• Implementing relaxation techniques to reduce pre-sleep anxiety.
+• You use relaxation techniques to reduce pre-sleep anxiety.

-• Educating you about healthy sleep practices and lifestyle adjustments.
+• You get education about healthy sleep practices and lifestyle adjustments.

 Cognitive Restructuring